tarantool/doc/doc/reference/reference_lua/msgpack.rst

 ..  function:: object(lua_value)

-    Since version 2.10.1.
+    Since version 2.10.0.

-    Encode an arbitrary Lua object into the MsgPack format and return the encoded MsgPack data encapsulated in a MsgPack object.
+    Encode an arbitrary Lua object into the MsgPack format.

     :param lua-object lua_value: a Lua object of any type.

-    :return: a MsgPack object
+    :return: encoded MsgPack data encapsulated in a MsgPack object.

     :rtype: userdata